hugolepeytre/CS-433-machine-learning/project1/scripts/ReadMe.md

 polynomial expansion degree = 3

 ## 3 - run.py script usage :
-The script should be in the scripts folder with all the other modules from the zip file, and there should be a data folder next to the scripts folders (unzipping the given file will do everything correctly) Then, opening a terminal and running the command 'python run.py ridge_regression' or 'python3 run.py ridge_regression' should output a submission.csv file in the data folder, that represents our prediction for the ridge regression model while the command
+The script should be in the scripts folder with all the other modules from the zip file, and you should put the test.csv and train.csv files in it.
+Then, opening a terminal and running the command 'python run.py ridge_regression' or 'python3 run.py ridge_regression'
+should output a submission.csv file in the folder, that represents our prediction for the ridge regression model while the command
 'python run.py ridge_regression' or 'python3 run.py ridge_regression'
 should output our prediction for the logistic regression model